Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations: General Problem Statement

 For simplicity - and because the system is LTI - we only present the optimal control system for the time interval $[0,T]$.
 We consider the parametrized optimal control problem

 with initial condition $y_e(0) = y_{0,e}\in L^2(\Omega)$.
 The quadratic cost functional $J_e(\cdot, \cdot;\mu) : W(0,T)\times U_{e}(T) \to \xR$, is defined by

 Note, that $y_{d,e}(\mu)$ acts only locally on the subdomain $D$ (although it is defined on $\Omega$) due to the definition of $J_e$.
-We assume the (parameter-dependent) desired state $y_{d,e}(\mu)$ has an affine representation

-where the coefficient functions $\Theta_{y_d}^q: [0,T]\times \cD \to \xR$ are parameter and (possibly) time-dependent, whereas the functions $ y^q_{d,e}\in L^2(\Omega)$ are parameter-independent.
-The control $u_{d,e}$ is assumed to be parameter-independent.
-However, affine parameter dependence is readily admitted.
+The desired state $y_{d,e}(\mu)$ again satisfies the affine parameter dependence~\eqref{eq:Affine_DesiredState_infty} with $\Theta_{y_d}^q$ replaced by $\Theta^q_{y_d \, | \, [0,T]}$, i.e., the restriction of $\Theta_{y_d}^q$ to $[0,T]$.
 The parameters $\lambda>0, \sigma_1,\sigma_2\ge 0 $ are responsible for the weighting between the deviation from the desired control and the desired state (for the whole time interval and/or the final time).
 They are chosen depending on the application and the desired performance of the optimal controller.
 Under the stated assumptions there exists a unique optimal solution $(y^\ast_e, u_e^\ast)$ to \eqref{eq:ExactOCP} \cite{Li71, Tr05}.

 To solve the optimal control problem we employ a Lagrangian approach.
 We define the parametrized Lagrangian functional using the parabolic PDE and the definition of the cost functional

 where $\xi_e = (y_e,p_e,u_e)\in W(0,T)\times W(0,T)\times U_e(T) $ and $p_e$ is the adjoint variable.
 Differentiation of the Lagrangian functional \eqref{eq:ParamLagrangianFunc} leads to the first-order optimality system consisting of the state equation, the adjoint equation and the optimality condition: Given $\mu\in \cD$, the optimal solution (to \eqref{eq:ExactOCP}) $(y_e^\ast, p_e^\ast, u_e^\ast)\in W(0,T)\times W(0,T)\times U_{e,ad}(T) $ satisfies